paulbarbu/blog/content/post/13-pin-socket-iso11446.md

 Owning none of the above and just having had the tow bar and 13 pin socket installed, I needed a way to check the socket was actually working according to spec (just for fun).

-If you own a caravan you can test all the connection by connecting it, but here are the alternatives in case you don't:
+If you own a caravan you can test all the connections by actually connecting it and using it, but here are the alternatives in case you don't:

 1. Buying a dedicated 13 pin socket tester: ![Off the shelf tester](/13pinsocket/tester.jpg)
 2. Using a voltmeter and some light bulbs to simulate the caravan being connected.